PoodleApp/arfe-protocol/Activity-over-Email.markdown

 TODO: Discuss branches in more detail.

-Quoting in ARFE is entirely unlike quoting in Classic Email.
-In the ARFE model quoted messages are intended to be processed by machine.
-Relevant metadata is computed from email headers, content parts must appear in the context of their original message to compute correct URIs, and digitally-signed parts require a MIME structure to preserve cryptographic verifiability.
+In Classic Email a quoted version of the conversation is often included in replies by default.
+An AoE client may do the same in its fallback representations;
+but in Activity Streams content the client should only include quoted text if the user wants to make an inline reply with quoted text.
-For the full [RFC 5322][] content of each quoted message is included, which each message appearing in its own content part.
+Broader conversation context is provided by including full [RFC 5322][] content of previous messages with each message in its own content part under a `multipart/related` MIME tree.
-These content parts should be grouped under a `multipart/related` part which indicates that they are not intended to be presented directly to the user.
-An ARFE-enabled client should parse quoted messages and use them to construct the interpretation of a conversation if the client does not have copies of those messages from another source.
+This makes quoted context machine-processable allowing a receiving client to accurately reconstruct metadata from email message headers, and to verify digital signatures.

 Messages that are delivered by an email provider can be verified (to some extent) with [DMARC][].